ewilderj/ewilderj/README.md

 ### Some recent work

 * Currently at [Sysdig](https://sysdig.com/), I lead open source ecosystem.
-As a company we contribute significantly to the [Falco](https://falco.org/) project, as well as maintaining other projects such as [sysdig](https://github.com/draios/sysdig) and [WireShark](https://www.wireshark.org/)
+As a company we contribute significantly to the [Falco](https://falco.org/) project, as well as maintaining other projects such as [sysdig](https://github.com/draios/sysdig) and [WireShark](https://www.wireshark.org/).
+Here's [why you might want to work with me](https://medium.com/@edd/why-work-with-me-84e7e8b43f15).

 * While at Google, I did a lot of working building the [TensorFlow](https://tensorflow.org) and [Kubeflow](https://kubeflow.org/) communities.
 When I became a manager at Google, my team also looked after engagement with projects like [Go](https://golang.org/), [Kubernetes](https://k8s.io/), [Istio](https://istio.io/) and [Knative](https://knative.dev).